Graduate Research Funding

 Overview

-CSI invites proposals for grants from Cornell University graduate students that will support research on inequality.
-The proposed research projects will be judged on academic rigor, social scientific merit, engagement with the inequality literature, and potential scholarly contributions.
+The Center for the Study of Inequality (CSI) invites proposals for grants from Cornell University graduate students that will support original social scientific research on inequality.
+Proposals will be judged on intellectual merit and potential for scholarly contributions.

-The deadline for the 2020-21 grants is April 1, 2021.
+The deadline for the 2024-25 grants is March 29, 2024.

 Please email us with any inquiries.